JustCapo/IE-Cloud-Connector.-Azure/README.md

 ### Create Azure HUB

-If there is an already available HUB, we should use it instead of creating a new one, you can check on the Azure homepage for the IoT HUB option (you can also type it in the search bar), otherwise select the + Create a resource button.
+If there is an already available HUB, we should use it instead of creating a new one, you can check on the Azure homepage for the IoT HUB option (you can also type it in the search bar), otherwise select the ***+ Create a resource*** button.
 From the Categories menu, select Internet of Things then IoT Hub.
-On the Basics tab, complete the fields as follows:
+On the *Basics* tab, complete the fields as follows:

 - Subscription: Select the subscription to use for your hub.

 - Resource group: Select a resource group or create a new one.
 To create a new one, select Create new and fill in the name you want to use.
+It would be best to select an already existing one.

 - Region: Select the region in which you want your hub to be located.
 Select the location closest to you.

 - IoT hub name: Enter a name for your hub.
 This name must be globally unique, with a length between 3 and 50 alphanumeric characters.
 The name can also include the dash ('-') character.

 We can stay with the rest of the settings as they are for this example.
-Proceed to Review + Create.
+Proceed to *Review + Create*.

 ### Register new device

-To register a new device, go to the Hub, and under "Device management" select *devices*.
-Click on +*Add device*.
+To register a new device, go to the Hub, and under *Device management* select *devices*.
+Click on *+Add device*.
 Give it a name and leave the settings as they are (symmetric key/ auto generate keys checked/ enable).

 ## Setting up our IED